bremor/bureau_of_meteorology/README.md

 # Configuration
 1. Goto the `Configuration` -> `Integrations` page.
-2. On the bottom right of the page, click on the Orange `+` sign to add an integration.
+2. On the bottom right of the page, click on the `+` sign to add an integration.
 3. Search for `Bureau of Meteorology`.
 (If you don't see it, try refreshing your browser page to reload the cache.)
 4. Enter the required information.
 (Latitude/Longitude)